Originally published here: January 6, 2017

 Updated: June 17, 2021

-Below is a post I originally wrote and shared in March of 2015.
-It’s a post I have shared often so I am re-sharing now, so those who are new to my page and my work have context for my story as well as the benefit of the information provided.
-Thanks for reading, friends! – Tamara
+Below is an post I originally wrote and shared in March of 2015.
+It’s a piece I have shared often and I am re-sharing now, so those who are new to the site and this work have context for my story as well as the benefit of the information provided.
+Thanks for reading, friends! — Tamara

 There are so many factors at play (in terms of how quickly you can expect your child’s level to go down) that it is a difficult question to answer.

-However – I just was going through (my husband’s) e-mail looking for some information to quickly share with a journalist asking for specifics about our kids’ levels history, and I found the following e-mails from 2007 that discuss Avi’s blood lead level and specifically show how quickly it went down (and then back up and then back down again!)
+However, I just was going through (my husband’s) e-mails looking for some information to quickly share with a journalist asking for specifics about our kids’ levels history, and I found the following e-mails from 2007 that discuss Avi’s blood Lead level and specifically show how quickly it went down (then back up, then back down again!).

 Please feel free to ask questions in the comments on this post and I will do my best to answer them.
 Click on the image of the e-mail to see slightly larger.